NULL-Haaga-Helia/Quiz_Project/README.md

 http://localhost:8080/v3/api-docs

-NOTE: need to run the application on your device before you can access the REST API documentation
+NOTE: You're required to run the application on your device before you can access the REST API documentation

 ## Team members